Cleaning Up the Mess

 and technology to clean up contaminated properties.
 The Course has evolved over

-the last fourteen years into an internationally recognized solution-based training
+the last eighteen years into an internationally recognized solution-based training

 program that brings together participants, regulators, consultants, and academics